cruicktheo/MeshTestTask/README.md

 When creating the mesh deformation animation, I considered using the burst compiler to create parallel jobs or use a compute shader to make this more performant, but found the performance to be fine on the headset at 90hz.
 If the meshes were more complex, or there were more of them I would have taken this approach.

 The decision was made to not have the visualisations be MonoBehaviours and rather classes that can be updated from a central script on the created mesh object.
 This seemed like a nicely extensible approach.

+The decision was made to exclude the cone in the mesh deformation animation for clarity purposes.